kbarni/textadept-kindle/README.md

 a superabundance of features.
 The application has both a graphical user interface (GUI) version that runs in a desktop environment, and a terminal version that runs within a terminal emulator.

+---

+## Kindle porting notes

+The current version (11.4) was adapted to cross-compile for Kindle.
+(I couldn't make Textadept 12 work on Kindle)

+The curses version builds, but the GTK2 still has problems.

+To build the curses version, go to the `src/` folder, modify the toolchain path in the `Makefile` and run `make curses -j 8`

+For GTK2 build, type `make GTK2=1 -j 8`

+---

 ![Linux](https://orbitalquark.github.io/textadept/images/linux.png)
 ![macOS](https://orbitalquark.github.io/textadept/images/macosx.png)
 ![Windows](https://orbitalquark.github.io/textadept/images/win32.png)